Abhi-1503/Abhishek_singh2023/README.md

 LinkUp – A modern meeting application for seamless scheduling, collaboration, and communication.
 Effortlessly organize and join meetings with an intuitive and user-friendly interface. 🚀

-## Portfolio-Website
+## LinkUp Meeting Application
-Portfolio website built using HTML5, CSS3, JavaScript, and jQuery.
+LinkUp Meeting Application built using HTML5, CSS3, JavaScript, and jQuery.

 <a href="http://link-up-meeting-application.vercel.app" target="_blank">**Visit Now** 🚀</a>